tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 “She's at her grandfather’s.”
 I responded.

 “Okay, but where's your fiance?
-Becca, are you all right?
-Is that… chocolate?”
+Becca, are you all right?”

 This woman was always sticking her nose over our fence.

 She thrived on gossip, calling me out for being a bad Mom when I missed Phoebe’s school play.

-Something inside me snapped apart when she repeatedly asked where Adam was, trying to delve further and further into my psyche.

-She was the human embodiment of a pick axe knocking at my skull, and at that moment I was sure I would do something I would regret if she didn't shut up.
+She was the human embodiment of a pick axe knocking at my skull,

-Stella had taken away my friends, and now she had snatched the only thing keeping me alive, the only thing stopping me from self-destructing completely.

-I told her to go fuck herself, and mind her own business.
+I told her to mind her own business.

-Then I got into my car, and drove back to my hometown, to the old theater that was shut down when I was a teenager.
+I got into my car, and drove back to my hometown, to the old theater that was shut down when I was a teenager.

 The place was rundown, and I'm pretty sure it was a temporary homeless shelter at some point.